Trip1eLift/template-web-dev/README.md

 ### `docker system prune -a && docker volume prune`

 Cleans up docker completely including containers, images, and volumns.\
+The container processes have to be stopped before running this command.\
 A complete refresh is required to reflect the latest code change in docker-compose.
 Launching services seperately is usually prefered for development.

 ## Launch 3 layers seperately